 The heart may be a simple symbol, but because there are so many designs and colors to choose from, each piece is unique and has special symbolism.
 For example, a black heart is often linked with sadness, grief, and loss.
 It can say so much about an individual’s feelings just by the color that has been chosen.
 Some men want to remind themselves of their heartache after a breakup so as not to make the same mistakes again.
 Or to better guard their hearts the next time.
 Others find this is the perfect memorial tattoo to honor someone who has passed.

 6. Traditional Heart Tattoo

 A traditional tattoo refers to a particular style often recognizable by its strong use of bold black outlines and limited color palette.
 The ink used is usually red, blue, yellow, and green with heavy shading, creating a bold and bright appearance.
 The technique was once popular among sailors but has filtered into the mainstream.
 It remains a popular choice for those wanting very distinct body art.
 The heart design is seldom on its own and often includes banners, daggers, swallows, or flowers, which add to its meaning.

 7. Heart Tattoo With Names

 The heart is a universally recognized symbol of love and affection, and it is one of the most popular choices to get tattooed for both men and women.
-If you want to honor your loved ones, a beautiful way to do this is with a heart tattoo, complete with names.
+If you want to honor your loved ones, a beautiful way to do this is with a heart and name tattoo.
 This could be of your romantic partner, your parents, or your children.
 It is also a way to guarantee that your ink is unique.
-Some people even opt to add birth dates, or if they have lost this individual, they can add the day of their death.
+Some people even opt to add birth dates; if they have lost this individual, they can add the day of their death.